juszzi/Pen/README.md

 ### Overview of the Pen framework
 ![image](Pen_framework.png)
 Existing prompt method guides PLM in classification by providing demonstrations corresponding to each label.
 Given the demonstrations for each label, there should be specific feature-level connections in the feature space between the contextual information of inference instances and the contextual information corresponding to the demonstrations of their correct labels.
 Building upon this concept, we extend prompt method into the feature space, introducing a novel framework called the **P**rompt-**en**hanced network for hateful meme classification --- **Pen**).
+### Dateset Soure
+We used datasets from the following sources: https://gitlab.com/bottle_shop/safe/prompthate and https://github.com/Social-AI-Studio/Pro-Cap.
 ### Run Pen code
 ```
 cd Pen